molu8bits/squid-grafana-monitoring/README.md

 # Idea
-Squid shares its ststistics via SNMP.
+Squid shares its statistics via SNMP.
 Metrics are scraped by another host using Telegraf SNMP feature.
 Telegraf saves metrics into InfluxDB.
 Charts are presented in Grafana.